Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | Mobile Machine          | 0.00     | 100.00     |
 | *Unknown*               | 9.09     | 90.91      |

+> For nearly all vehicle types, standard models account for 95–100% of thefts.
+The only notable exception is Convertibles, which show a 50% luxury theft rate.
+Overall, thieves target standard, non-premium vehicles, likely due to availability and resale parts value.

 4. Pivot table: top 10 vehicle types × top 7 colors (+ Other)

 ```sql